olyism/oly-portfolio/docs/portfolio-westpacnz.md

-# Westpac NZ
+---
+description: My work / WestpacNZ
+filename: portfolio-westpacnz.md
+---

-Redesigning the largest web and brand re-design in the country
+# Redesigning the largest web and brand re-design in the country

 ![The third major version of Westpac NZ's website rebuild.
 At the time of writing this portfolio page, the current site would have evolved to a new brand.](../images/westpacnz-homepage.jpg)